johnhayn-es/johnhayn-es/index.md

 * **Led the design** and **teams of designers and product folk** for start-ups and larger corporate businesses

 ## Recently...
-I have been focused on three major projects:
+I have been working on three major projects:
 1. Rebuilding our [timesheets product][1]
-2. Validating a novel [digital payroll service][2]
+2. Validating a novel addition to our [payroll service][2]
 3. Spearheading the [UK's data strategy][6].

 ##### In the past 12 months